plantsmiles/js0724/README.md

 ### Service Layer

-We've implemented a service layer (e.g., RentalService) to encapsulate business logic.
+I've implemented a service layer (e.g., RentalService) to encapsulate business logic.
 This approach:
 - Keeps controllers thin and focused on request/response handling
 - Allows for reuse of business logic across different parts of the application
 - Facilitates easier unit testing of business logic

 ### Repository Pattern

-We use Spring Data JPA repositories to abstract the data layer.
+I use Spring Data JPA repositories to abstract the data layer.
 This decision:
 - Simplifies database operations
 - Allows for easy switching between different database implementations
 - Provides a consistent interface for data access